This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 Infant skull fracture causes include the use of instruments and excessive force during labor and delivery.
-Other possible causes are pressures from inside the womb, more likely if the baby is large or labor is long and difficult, and trauma caused by mishandling or abusing an infant.[1]
+Other possible causes are pressures from inside the womb, more likely if the baby is large or labor is long and difficult.
+Trauma caused by mishandling or abusing an infant can also result in a skull fracture.[1]

 The Infant Skull